 As settlements are ordinarily dealt with by way of settlement agreement but disposed of via a consent order, the terms of most settlements usually remain confidential.

-Less common is where the parties wish to have the terms of settlement set down in a "Tomlin order".
+Less commonly, the parties wish to have the terms of settlement set down in a "Tomlin order".